-The EU has released the Corporate Sustainability Reporting Directive (CSRD) which determines what needs to be reported in the annual report on non-financial data on mainly Environmental, Social and Governance topics related directly to business operations of MUS(EU) and indirectly on clients, counterparts and suppliers.
-The regulation will be implemented step by step and the Company's reporting will evolve based on best practices seen in other sectors and other banks.
+The EU has released the Corporate Sustainability Reporting Directive (CSRD) which determines reporting requirements for the annual report on non-financial data on mainly Environmental, Social and Governance topics related directly to the business operations of MUS(EU) and indirectly on it's clients, counterparts and suppliers.
+Even though the regulation for the annual report is delayed ("EU Omnibus package"), parts of it will still be implemented incrementally and the Company's reporting will evolve based on observed best practices.